 Checking and purchase ordering

-Purchasing checks actual version of <Material_List> before placing the order.
+Purchasing checks the current version of <Material_List> before placing the order.
 If there are no quality-related incidents for the materials to be ordered or delivery-time issues, purchasing will order the qualified material.
 In case of quality-relevant incidents (Change Notifications, memos, or similar), Purchasing consults with Quality Organization and decides on the order ability.

 Quality-relevant incidents are evaluated by the members of the Risk Management Team.
 Based on the existing risk analysis, the risk management team members submit the change request according to <ChangeManagementCode> <ChangeManagementTitle>, if needed, to determine the measures and whether the material may be obtained from the supplier.
 In this process, Purchasing is informed by the Risk Management Team.